yanyongyu/githubkit/docs/usage/rest-api.md

 === "Pydantic v1"

-    If you have already got the parsed data and want to dump it into a dict object or JSON string, you can use the pydantic model's `dict` method:
+    If you have already got the parsed data and want to dump it into a dict object or JSON string, you can use the pydantic model's `dict` or `json` method:

     ```python hl_lines="8-9"
     from typing import Any